 This family friendly beach offers soft golden sand and shallow water which is great if you have little ones.
-There is also a place to hire water sports such as canoes, kayaks and stand up paddleboards.
+It is also a great place for stand up paddle boarding and other water sports, and there is also a place to hire canoes, kayaks SUPS and more.
 Over by the marina you can also hire boats.

 Just a short walk away you can find a large park with a playground, and the main street filled with cafes and restaurants.

 6. Torquay Beach